AVSLab/basilisk/docs/source/Support/bskKnownIssues.rst

 - In Xcode, when editing ``vizInterface.c/h`` files, the protobuffer library is not properly found when opNav is included.
   The code compiles, but auto-completion etc. doesn't work in that module.
+- :ref:`hingedRigidBodyStateEffector` and :ref:`dualHingedRigidBodyStateEffector` module inertial state outputs are relative to the central gravity body, not the inertial frame.
+This is now corrected.

 Version 2.1.4
 -------------